lucianooliv88/terraforms2/README.md

 Here I simulated eu-west-2 for dev and eu-west-1 for prod using workspace.

 Finally, I also added a JenkinsFile where I created a pipeline to auto approve deploy it using the variables as parameters.
 After, we can replace apply to destroy.

-There is much to create over here, but that is all I want to share for a while...
+There is a lot to share, improve and create over here, but that is all I want to share for a while...

 Thanks, bye-bye now.